Henry Earl Singleton: Initial professional work

 While pursuing his doctorate, Singleton's efforts were sponsored under a U.S. Army Signal Corps contract at the MIT Research Laboratory for Electronics.
 His accomplishments there also included the design and fabrication of an early digital computer – a special-purpose machine that computed correlation functions.

 After receiving his doctorate, Singleton accepted a position as a Research Associate with General Electric in Schenectady, New York.
 There he continued work in information theory and was introduced to advanced practices of industrial research and development.
 In 1951, Singleton was invited to join a new team headed by Charles B. “Tex” Thornton in the Aerospace Group at Hughes Aircraft.
 He accepted, and moved to Los Angeles.
 At Hughes, Singleton entered the emerging fields of digital and semiconductor electronics, applying these technologies in the development of the fire control system for the F-102 aircraft.
 In 1952, Singleton took his expertise to North American Aviation's Los Angeles Division to work on an inertial navigation system for the Navaho missile.

 Tex Thornton left Hughes in 1953, forming a firm initially called Electro-Dynamics.
 The following year this became Litton Industries.
 Singleton joined Litton in 1954, and by 1958, he was the vice president and general manager of the Electronics Engineering Division.
 During this period, he led the development of a new type of two-degree-of-freedom, low-drift gyroscope with associated digital electronics.
 This formed the heart of the Litton LN-3 Inertial Navigation System, which was the first such guidance system for fighter aircraft.
 Genesis of the Litton Inertial Navigation System With Singleton serving as the chief salesman, the first adoption of the LN-3 was by the West German Air Force in 1959.
 When Singleton was named to the National Academy of Engineering in 1979, the development of this gyroscope was cited as an example of his inventive genius.

 Teledyne years

 In June 1960, Singleton and George M. Kozmetsky, a colleague from Litton, formed Instrument Systems, located in Beverly Hills, California.
-Arthur Rock, one of America's first and most successful venture capitalists, financed the startup with a $450,000 investment and remained a board director for 33 years.
+Arthur Rock, a venture capitalist, financed the startup with a $450,000 investment and remained a board director for 33 years.
 With a Doctor of Commercial Science degree from Harvard and ten years experience in industry, Kozmetsky complemented Singleton for developing a successful enterprise.
 Singleton served as chairman and president, and Kozmetsky was the secretary and executive vice president.
 Their plan was to build a major firm primarily through acquiring companies.
 In October, they acquired the majority of stock in Amelco, a small electronics manufacturing plant, and within a short time bought rights to the name Teledyne and its associated logo.